Moving the Cities

 • More than 100 students from 10 universities and 6 countries are expected to participate

-• For Fall 2023, this program will be run in a hybrid design.
+• For Fall 2024, this program will be run in a hybrid design.
 Students will participate in one week of remote onboarding and preparation followed by one week in country.

-• Week of October 23, 2023: in-country program (Germany) - hosted by FH Münster
+• Week 2: in-country program (Brazil) - hosted by UNISINOS

 • NOTE: Students will need to arrange to miss courses/classes during this week.
 All missed course work is the responsibility of the student to arrange with their faculty members prior to the program.